charonn0/RB-zlib/README.md

 ##Introduction
 **RB-zlib** is a [zlib](http://www.zlib.net/) [binding](http://en.wikipedia.org/wiki/Language_binding) for Realbasic and Xojo projects.
 It is designed and tested on Windows 7.
 RB-zlib can compress and decompress file and memory streams using any combination of options and compression format.
+In addition, support for [zip](https://github.com/charonn0/RB-zlib/wiki/zlib.ZipArchive) and [TAR](https://github.com/charonn0/RB-zlib/wiki/zlib.TapeArchive) archives is available.

 ###Compression formats
 zlib offers three compression formats: DEFLATE, which is a deflate-compressed stream with headers; RAW which is a deflate-compressed stream without headers; and GZIP, which is a deflate-compressed stream with gzip-stye headers.